-Made over the past three years, Pierdom is a comprehensive survey of Britain’s Pleasure Piers.
+Made over three years, from 2010 to 2013, Pierdom is a comprehensive survey of Britain’s Pleasure Piers.
 Predominantly constructed during the 19th Century in the context of expanding Victorian seaside resorts and railways, these structures were often erected as landing docks for pleasure steamers and other sea craft.
 Growing to accommodate the needs of day-trippers escaping the smog of the city, engineers began to incorporate bandstands, cafes and music halls into their designs, embracing the growing notion of ‘pleasure seeking’ by the seaside.

 Pierdom addresses the historical significance of these architectural structures placed in comparison with their modern interpretation and functionality.
-Simon’s large format photographs are taken with great technical precision, often from elevated positions incorporating peripheral details and the elements, thus enriching the viewing experience of each print.
-Through formal devices associated with the picturesque; perspective, asymmetry and juxtaposition, the photographs engage us with contemporary issues about our uneasy and fragile relationship to both nature, and our urban environments.
+These large format photographs are taken with great technical precision, often from elevated positions incorporating peripheral details and the elements, thus enriching the viewing experience of each print.
+Through formal devices associated with the picturesque – perspective, asymmetry and juxtaposition – the photographs engage us on contemporary issues about our uneasy and fragile relationship to both nature and our urban environments.

 Flowers Gallery press release (pdf)